Miku-Miku-Beam/heritage-core/README.md

 Finally, to tie it all together, the entire application is deployed on **Vercel**, giving us a seamless CI/CD pipeline, automatic previews for every push, and world-class performance.

+## Challenges We Ran Into

+Every project has its hurdles.
+Here are the key challenges we faced and how we overcame them:

+*   **Mastering the Next.js App Router Paradigm**

+    We intentionally stepped out of our comfort zone by building this project with the Next.js App Router.
+This presented a steep learning curve, particularly with the paradigm shift to React Server Components (RSC) and its granular, strict architecture.
+Initially, this slowed down our development velocity as we had to rethink familiar patterns for data fetching, state management, and component composition.
+However, by pushing through, we gained a much deeper understanding of modern web architecture, which ultimately resulted in a more performant and well-structured application.

+*   **Adapting to Asynchronous Collaboration**

+    In the early stages, we faced logistical issues that impacted our access to real-time project management tools.
+This forced us to quickly adapt to a more asynchronous workflow.
+Instead of relying on constant connectivity, we emphasized clear, concise documentation for tasks and relied on disciplined self-management to keep the project timeline on track.
+This experience taught us the importance of robust offline planning and strong individual ownership within the team.

 ## ✨ Core Features (MVP)

 * **Detailed Artisan Profiles:** Every master has a profile page showcasing their story & expertise